yannickhuchard/semantic-id-generator/packages/semantic-id-generator-mcp/README.md

 ## Integrating with AI Assistants

-Register the stdio server command (`npx semantic-id-generator-mcp-server`) inside Cursor AI, Claude Desktop, or any MCP-compatible assistant.
+Register the stdio server command (`npx --package semantic-id-generator-mcp semantic-id-generator-mcp-server`) inside Cursor AI, Claude Desktop, or any MCP-compatible assistant.
 The assistant receives rich structured responses (semantic IDs, inspection diagnostics, preset catalogs) and can use them during reasoning or code generation.
 Because the server follows the MCP specification, it is automatically discoverable by clients that implement standard tool discovery.

 ### JSON configuration examples

 Two ready-to-use MCP client snippets live under [`examples/`](./examples):

-- [`mcp-client-published.json`](./examples/mcp-client-published.json) – points to the published npm package via `npx semantic-id-generator-mcp-server`.
+- [`mcp-client-published.json`](./examples/mcp-client-published.json) – points to the published npm package via `npx --package semantic-id-generator-mcp semantic-id-generator-mcp-server`.
 - [`mcp-client-local.json`](./examples/mcp-client-local.json) – launches the server from the local workspace using `node ./packages/semantic-id-generator-mcp/bin/server.js` (make sure the client replaces `${workspaceFolder}` with its checkout path).

+The samples match Cursor’s current configuration format (`{ "mcpServers": { ... } }`) but can be adapted to other hosts easily.
 Drop the relevant JSON into your MCP client’s configuration to immediately expose the Semantic ID Generator tools.

 ### Automated testing